 Assignable – Who will be responsible for achieving every result in the marketing or advertising plan?
 You should always know precisely which individuals will take care of every aspect of the plan.

-Time – It’s important to place a very specific time on the overall objective and smaller tasks which will help achieve this goal.
-As a rule, 30-60 days is a good time frame for smaller tasks and working backwards from the solution is often a better way to set this time frame/s.
+Time – It’s important to place a very specific time on the overall objective and smaller tasks that will help achieve this goal.
+As a rule, 30-60 days is a good time frame for smaller tasks, and working backward from the solution is often a better way to set this time frame/s.

 9. Careful Planning and Expecting the Unexpected

-For most marketing guides, you should find that careful planning is the key to success.
+For most marketing guides, you will find that careful planning is the key to success.
 However, there should also be a plan for certain eventualities and a clear understanding of the probability of success.
-If your conversion rates are substandard, you should expect lower revenue and if you receive more traffic than expected, there should be enough resources to cater for such demand.
+If your conversion rates are substandard, you should expect lower revenue.
+Additionally, if you receive more traffic than expected, then there should be enough resources to cater to such demand.

 10. But Also Do More and Plan Less

-On the other hand, Noah also believes that there is never anyone solution to a problem and that failing is often a much safer bet in terms of figuring out what that solution might be.
+On the other hand, Noah also believes that there is never one solution to a problem.
+Moreover, failing is often a much safer bet in terms of figuring out what that solution might be.